-(4) In every age, but especially in these last times, theology in the Church has been influenced by a tendency the opposite of that of Mysticism : the spirit of Rationalism, which makes the human understanding the measure of the truth it accepts.
+- 4. In every age, but especially in these last times, theology in the Church has been influenced by a tendency the opposite of that of Mysticism: the spirit of Rationalism, which makes the Luman understanding the measure of the truth it accepts.
 Rationalism is either philosophical or critical: the former has aimed to recast Christian doctrine, and make it the manifold expression of its own ideas; the latter has been destructive, eliminating from the faith everything that human reasoning cannot explain.
 In both these forms it has widely influenced the development of Christian theology, though both may be said to carry their doctrine to a region altogether outside of Christendom.
-The term Rationalism, as signifying one of the elements that mould religious thought, may be restricted to the latter meaning.
-It is the spirit which perpetually labours to make the truths of revelation acceptable to the human understanding.
-In a very different sense from that of the Apostle, it testifies only that which it has seen : seen with the eye of reason alone.
-Accepting the Christian Faith as a whole, it claims to give a good account of it to the intuitions and judgments of men; but this at the expense of all that is transcendent, mysterious, and past finding out in the ways of God with mankind.

-(5) The other aspect of Rationalism may more appropriately be termed Speculation in theology.
+The term Rationalism, as signifying one of the elements that mould religious thought, may be restricted to the latter meaning. the spirit which perpetually labours to make the truths of revelation acceptable to the human understanding.
+In a very different sense from that of the Apostle, it testifies only that which it has seen: seen with the eye of reason alone.
+Accepting the Christian Faith as a whole, it claims to give a good account of it to the intuitions and judgments of men; but this at the expense of all that is transcendent, mysterious, and past finding out in the ways of God with mankind. - 5.
+The other aspect of Rationalism may more appropriately be termed Speculation in theology.
 Speculation starts from certain à priori determinations which thought finds in itself as the necessary and primary ground of all being and thinking.
 It fixes upon its point of observation, and speculates or regards attentively the whole field of possibilities from that point of view.
 Hence it constructs its own philosophy of religion from subjective principles.
 It aims to understand Christianity as the expression of eternal laws governing the universe.
-The result has been an ever-shifting variety of theological conceptions of the sum of The characteristics of each system have been marked by things. some primary category or law of thought to which all is reduced : in that of Scotus Erigena it was the idea of Nature uncreated, creating and created; in Leibnitz the Monad; in Spinoza, the one eternal Substance, with its attributes of thought and extenism.
+The result has been an ever-shifting variety of theological conceptions of the sum of things.
+The characteristics of each system have been marked by some primary category or law of thought to which all is reduced: in that of Scotus Erigena it was the idea of Nature uncreated, creating and created; in Leibnitz the Monad; in Spinoza, the one eternal Substance, with its attributes of thought and extension; in German transcendental philosophies, all more or less theological, the idea of the absolute, the Ego and non-Ego, the Idea.
+Each makes the Christian revelation the eternal and necessary expression of its own self-gendered thought.
+But another application of the term speculative in relation to theology requires to be mentioned: that which simply implies a disposition to push inquiry into the fringe of thick darkness which encompasses the circle of every revealed doctrine, and to fill up the chasms in the system of truth at every point.
+It is the undue exercise of imagination in the religious domain; and it differs from Rationalism only in this, that it does not reduce faith to knowledge, as if we must perfectly know in order to believe, but rather strives to include within the sphere of knowledge what is left to the acceptance of naked faith.
+With speculative theology, however defined, we ought to have but little to do.